dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 ### Generating Type Annotations

-Models have a significantly harder time writing type annotations for Python code then they do reasoning about the types, or reading type annotations.
+Models have a significantly harder time writing type annotations for Python code than they do just reasoning about the types, or reading type annotations.
 This makes sense, since a lot of the Python code available in training data doesn't use type annotations.